1. Home

 In recent years, smart thermostats have become a popular energy saver as thermostats play the biggest role when it comes to indoor temperature regulation.
 The ability to control a smart thermostat by voice, smartphone, smart assistant, and other devices makes them highly convenient and helps reduce energy waste.

-Instead of leaving your home set to one temperature the whole day, you can program a smart thermostat to follow a specific schedule and adjust that schedule automatically with geofencing.
+You can program a smart thermostat to meet the ideal temperature for comfort and savings on a specific schedule and adjust that schedule automatically with geofencing.

-Alternatively, remote control allows you to switch your heating and cooling on or off, or adjust temperature settings at any time and from anywhere.
-Rather than walk into a cold or hot home, you can set the desired temperature on your way home and find the ideal temperature already reached when you get there.
+Remote control allows you to switch your heating and cooling on or off, or adjust temperature settings at any time and from anywhere.
+Rather than walk into a cold or hot home, you can set the desired temperature on your way home.
 Some thermostats can learn your heating and cooling preferences automatically and adjust accordingly.

 Smart thermostats can also save money by reminding you when system maintenance is necessary, such as when it's time to change your air filter.
 Some can even detect issues with your HVAC system and ducts and warn you of potential problems.